STUDY JAPANESE ONLINE WITH NATIVES HERE

 Entertainment sometimes turns into slavery.
 You've probably heard of the unwritten rules for all Japanese models.
 If you date, you will be publicly humiliated.
 If it grows old, it will fall into oblivion.
 Kill yourself from working and finance these corporations that treat you like a machine and not like a person.

 However, this is just the tip of the iceberg.
-The Japanese entertainment world is full of dark things.
-Since involvement with Yakuza to sexual harassment, Japan's media entertainment is a veritable Pandora's Box.
+The world of Japanese entertainment is full of obscure things.
+From involvement with the Yakuza to sexual harassment, Japan's media entertainment is a true Pandora's Box.

 Check out below what else goes on in the world of Japanese entertainment: